Anatomy of the Eye

 Lens (also called crystalline lens).
 The transparent structure inside the eye that focuses light rays onto the retina.

 Lower eyelid.
 Lower, inferior, skin that covers the front of the eyeball when closed.

 Macula.
-The focusing portion of the eye that allows us to see fine details clearly.
+The central portion of the retina that allows us to see fine details clearly.

 Posterior chamber.
 The back part of the eye's interior.